viadee/springCoreDemo/README.md

 =======
 To the extent possible under law, Frank Köhne (viadee Unternehmensberatung GmbH) has waived all copyright and related or neighboring rights to the springCoreDemo published here.
 For more information see http://creativecommons.org/publicdomain/zero/1.0/

+If you use the material, we would be happy to hear from you.